sgmanohar/oxford-oath/oxford-oath.md

 I will approach my work with humility, mindful of my limitations and the potential power of my creations.

-I will honour the sanctity of individuals and the world.
+I will honour the sanctity of individuals and life.

 ### Vision